 (b) The Director, with the advice of the advisor appointees, shall adopt rules necessary to perform the Director’s duties under this section, which shall include rules regulating a special license endorsement to practice naturopathic childbirth.

-(d) The Director, in consultation with the Commissioner of Health, shall adopt rules consistent with the Commissioner's recommendations regulating a special license endorsement which shall authorize a naturopathic physician to prescribe, dispense, and administer prescription medicines.
+(d) The Director, in consultation with the Commissioner of Health, shall adopt rules consistent with the Commissioner’s recommendations regulating a special license endorsement that shall authorize a naturopathic physician to prescribe, dispense, and administer prescription medicines.
 These rules shall require a naturopathic physician to pass a naturopathic pharmacology examination in order to obtain this special license endorsement.
-The naturopathic pharmacology examination shall be administered by the Director or the Director's designee and shall test an applicant's knowledge of the pharmacology, clinical use, side effects, and drug interactions of prescription medicines, including substances in the Vermont Department of Health's regulated drugs rule.
+The naturopathic pharmacology examination shall be administered by the Director or the Director’s designee and shall test an applicant’s knowledge of the pharmacology, clinical use, side effects, and drug interactions of prescription medicines, including substances in the Vermont Department of Health’s regulated drugs rule.